 How much is a car loan on $30000?

-Let's say you're looking at car loans for a $30000 new car.
+Let's say you've figured out how much to spend on a new vehicle and you're looking at car loans for a $30000 new car.
 Applying an interest rate of 6.99% p.a. means that your car loan repayments will be around $730 a month, over four years.
 The total cost of this loan would be slightly more than $35000.
 This is not taking into account things like application fees and ongoing fees.

 Where should I get my car loan from?